 He is board certified in both Adult Psychiatry and Addiction Psychiatry.
 Through Dr. Richardson’s extensive expertise, as well as his full-time dedication to Pine Grove, clients will receive top-notch psychiatric care for substance use disorders and behavioral addictions.

-We also offer weekly group therapy sessions, led by Dr. Craig Paterson.
-Group therapy is valuable for recovering addicts because it can help people work through the underlying issues that led to their reliance on drugs or alcohol.
+We also offer day and nighttime weekly group therapy sessions, which is valuable for recovering addicts because it can help people work through the underlying issues that led to their reliance on drugs or alcohol.
 These programs are ideal for the motivated client because of the dedication to regular therapy sessions required.
 Members of the group can provide emotional support to each other during a difficult time.
 Group therapy is also beneficial for helping you put your struggles in perspective and realize other people are facing many of the same hurdles as you are.

 Addiction recovery often requires a multi-pronged approach that addresses problems from a variety of angles simultaneously.
 MAT is a therapeutic method that has helped many people achieve sobriety and prevent them from relapsing back into bad habits.